Whoaa512/starred/README.md

 ## Go

+- [jetpack-io/launchpad](https://github.com/jetpack-io/launchpad) - From Code to Kubernetes in One Step.
+- [sibprogrammer/xq](https://github.com/sibprogrammer/xq) - Command-line XML and HTML beautifier and content extractor
 - [projectdiscovery/katana](https://github.com/projectdiscovery/katana) - A next-generation crawling and spidering framework.
 - [averysmalldog/tesla-gen3wc-monitor](https://github.com/averysmalldog/tesla-gen3wc-monitor) - A complete monitoring solution for passively monitoring the Tesla Gen 3 Wall Connector
 - [averysmalldog/polly](https://github.com/averysmalldog/polly) - A simple program for periodically GET-ing from an API and dumping the output into a datastore.
 For now, InfluxDB.